10 Things You Need to Know:

 2. Order Delivery

 There are two options for your order delivery.
-The final order will be delivered to the Fundraising Organization on an agreed upon date and local location, that has been decided prior to the start date of the fundraiser.
-The fundraising organization will then be responsible to get your order delivered directly to you.
+The final order will be delivered [locally only] to the Fundraising Organization on an agreed upon date and local location, that has been decided prior to the start date of the fundraiser.
+The fundraising organization will then be responsible to get your order delivered directly to each supporter.
 Another option, instead, is that you can select and pay to have your order shipped directly to you.
 This option works great for out of town supporters, as we ship across the USA!
 You will make your delivery choice during checkout, at the time you are placing your order.
 Please know that we do not pay shipping fees.